Meykiio/sifeddine-os/README.md

 - Ensure you have OpenAI credits available
 - Verify Supabase connection is working

-### Database Issues
+### Edge Function Issues
 - Ensure Supabase project is set up correctly
-- Run the migration SQL from `supabase/migrations/create_chat_messages.sql`
 - Check that environment variables are set properly
-- Verify Row Level Security policies are enabled
+- Verify Edge Function deployment is successful

 ### Commands Not Responding
 - Check console for JavaScript errors